tbass134/DogBreedDectector/post.md

 print("Saved model to disk")
 ```

 We first add some [callbacks](https://keras.io/callbacks/), these are simply functions that we run after each round of training, also called a `epoch`.
-We have 2 callbacks, `early_stopping` and `model_checkpoint`, `early_stopping` will stop training if the model does not improve after a certain amount of time, using the `patience` parameter of 5 means that we'll stop training if the model does not improve for 5 epochs.
-The `model_checkpoint` function saves the model to a file
+We have 2 callbacks, `early_stopping` and `model_checkpoint`.
+For `early_stopping`, we will stop training if the model does not improve after a certain amount of time, using the `patience` parameter of 5.
+This means that we'll stop training if the model does not improve after 5 epochs.
+The `model_checkpoint` function saves the model to a file.

 Next we set the optimizer to [RMSprop](https://keras.io/optimizers/#rmsprop).
 Keras supports many [optimizers](https://keras.io/optimizers/), and in my experiments, RMSProp seemed to work best.
 An optimizer is how the model 'learns'.
 For each epoch, the model calculates the loss function, which is how well the model did, as compared the test set.
 The goal is to make this loss as low as possible, which is called [Gradient Decent](https://blog.paperspace.com/intro-to-optimization-in-deep-learning-gradient-descent/).
-RMSProp is one of the many algorithms that performs Gradient Decent
+RMSProp is one of the many algorithms that performs Gradient Decent.

-Next we'll build the model using `model.compile`, which accepts the optimizer, what loss function we want to calculate([sparse_categorical_crossentropy](https://keras.io/losses/)), and setting the `metrics` parameter to `accuracy`, which will tell us how accurate the model is after each epoch.
+Next we'll build the model using `model.compile` function, which accepts the optimizer, what loss function we want to calculate([sparse_categorical_crossentropy](https://keras.io/losses/)), and setting the `metrics` parameter to `accuracy`, which will tell us how accurate the model is after each epoch.

 After that, we'll do our training by calling `model.fit_generator`.
 This function takes the `ImageDataGenerator`s for both our training and test set, how many steps we will run, number of epochs, what to validate on, and the number of steps to validate.

 We'll train this model for 10 epoch's for now, just to see how we did.
-Remember, we are only training on 12 breeds
+Remember, we are only training on 12 breeds.

 ```